top of page

 What does your work specifically involve?

 My daily responsibilities include managing call center operators' ID information, such as registering new users and updating existing records, as well as configuring telephone exchange systems.
-In addition to routine tasks, I also handle unexpected issues such as responding to system failures and addressing client inquiries.
+In addition to these routine tasks, I also handle unexpected issues, including responding to system failures and addressing client inquiries.

 Our mission is to ensure the stable and reliable operation of the system.